EndurantDevs/drug-api/README.md

 # drug-api
 US Drugs API based on OpenFDA data, RxNorm and other sources.

-Docker Dev builds can pull:
+Docker Dev builds can be pulled from:
 ```shell
 docker pull dmytronikolayev/drugs-api
 ```